zushenyan/ds-algo/data-structure/graphs/network-flow-elementary-math/README.md

 so does `3 + 3 = 6`, so the answer should not be duplicated.

-The number labels are explain in detailed as below:
+The number labels are explained in detail below:

 1. The capacity is set to 1 as the answer has to be unique.
 2. The capacity is set to 1 as only one of `+`, `-` or `*` can be matched with an answer.